The number of ramified primes in number fields of small degree: Introduction and statement of results

 It is typical that good estimates for the distribution of an arithmetic sequence in arithmetic progressions open the door to further distribution results.
 For example: \begin{itemize} \item Yang \cite{Yang2009}, and independently Cho and Kim \cite{CK2014}, used results on cubic fields to obtain the distribution of the low-lying zeroes of the associated Dedekind zeta functions.
 Yang also did the same for quartic fields, and Cho and Kim did the same for some particular families of higher degree number fields (conditionally on several unproved hypotheses). \item In a second paper \cite{CK2014_CLT}, Cho and Kim prove a central limit theorem for the partial sums of coefficients of Artin $L$-functions associated to $S_d$-number fields with $d \leq 5$.
 Their preprint, which we learned of after this paper was nearly complete, gives independent proofs of the results of Section \ref{sec:field-counting} (with different values of $\alpha_d$ and $\beta_d$). \item An old theorem of Erd\H{o}s obtained the mean value of the least quadratic nonresidue to a varying modulus, or equivalently the mean value of the least non-split prime in a quadratic field.
-Generalizing this, Martin and Pollack \cite{MP2013} obtained the mean value of the least prime that does not split completely in $K$, averaged over all cubic fields $K$. \item Zhao \cite{ZhaoHopefullySomeday} counted cubic extensions of $\mathbb{F}_q(t)$ with a power saving error term, and the second author and Xiong \cite{TX2014} applied this to prove\footnote{Analogues of the results in Section \ref{sec:field-counting} have yet to be worked out in full detail in the function field setting.} that the number of $\mathbb{F}_q$-rational points on random trigonal covers of $\mathbb{P}^1(\mathbb{F}_q)$ converges to a Gaussian distribution, as does the number of zeros of the associated zeta function in prescribed arcs.
+Generalizing this, Martin and Pollack \cite{MP2013} obtained the mean value of the least prime that does not split completely in $K$, averaged over all cubic fields $K$. \item Zhao \cite{ZhaoHopefullySomeday} counted cubic extensions of $\mathbb{F}_q(t)$ with a power saving error term, and the second author and Xiong \cite{TX2014} applied this to prove\footnote{Analogues of the results in Section \ref{sec:field-counting}, i.e., an extension of Zhao's results to allow for local conditions, have yet to be worked out in full detail in the function field setting.
+This is not likely to be especially difficult, but for the moment the results of \cite{TX2014} should be considered incomplete.} that the number of $\mathbb{F}_q$-rational points on random trigonal covers of $\mathbb{P}^1(\mathbb{F}_q)$ converges to a Gaussian distribution, as does the number of zeros of the associated zeta function in prescribed arcs.
 (See also the bibliography of \cite{TX2014} for further related works.) \end{itemize} In this note we give another application and prove an Erd\H{o}s-Kac theorem for number fields.
 For an integer $n$, write $\omega(n)$ for the number of prime factors of $n$ (counted without multiplicity).
 The classical Erd\H{o}s-Kac theorem states that, on average over $1 \leq n \leq X$, the distribution of $\omega(n)$ approaches a Gaussian with mean and variance $\log \log X$.